|

 The original 1958 plan was for these stations to transmit Aviation and Marine weather forecasts.
 The system was expanded for use by the general public in the early sixties.
-Since that time, it has been slowly expanding until, with the most recent survey concluding that NOAA weather radio station can be received by 95% of the US population.
+Since that time, it has been slowly expanding, with the most recent survey concluding that NOAA weather radio station can be received by 95% of the US population.

 One of those stations in my neck of the woods is due for a transmitter upgrade.
 WXL-37 uses two Scientific Radio Systems SR-416P transmitters, as a main and a standby.
 The programming audio comes from the NWS office in Albany, New York, via TELCO line.
 The old transmitters are tube type made by in 1976.
-They are reliable transmitters, however, after 34 years of continous use, they are getting a little tired.
-They are also big and bulky and since Scientific Radio Systems went out of business, not supported.
+They are reliable transmitters, however, after 34 years of continuous use, they are getting a little tired.
+They are also big and bulky and since Scientific Radio Systems went out of business, not been supported.

 This year, NOAA is replacing these transmitters with a Nautel NG1000.
-I have worked with Nautel’s military grade transmitters before and found them to be extremely rugged.
+I have worked with Nautel’s military-grade transmitters before and found them to be extremely rugged.
 Those transmitters are what the original AMPFET design was based on.
 Nautel is not the only vendor that NOAA is using however, others include Armstrong Transmitters and Crown Broadcast.

 NOAA Scientific Radio Systems SR416P VHF transmitters